ManosL/100DaysOfMLCode/README.md

 Forward view Sarsa(λ) while the project asking to implement the backward view.
 Tomorrow I will probably finish the question about Value Function Approximation, thus, all the Easy21 project and it will be uploaded also to a separate repo.

+## Day 5

+I completed the coding on Easy21 Project.
+The code is on the corresponding directory on 100DaysMLOfCode repo, but I will upload it on another repo where I will keep all my RL Projects and the code will be better